zeroluck/docs/sources/articles/google-saml.md

 ## Configuration in Gluu Server:

-Now we need to create a Trust Relationship in Gluu Server as IDP can start its SAML transaction with SP ( in this case: Google Apps ).
+Now we need to create a Trust Relationship in Gluu Server as IDP can start its SAML transaction with SP (in this case: Google Apps).

 In order to create a Trust Relationship, we need to grab the metadata of Google Apps.
 This metadata can be collected from Google.
-It's generally specific to organization account.
+It's generally specific to an organization account.

 Got the metadata?
 Great, we are ready to move forward.